 Invited talk at DockerCon 2017.
 Austin, TX.
 April, 2017.

 Abstract: Automatic report generation is extensively needed in reproducible research and commercial applications.
 However, operation system-level reproducibility is still a huge concern in the current implementations.
 I'm going to demonstrate how easy it is to write a dynamic and reproducible report with the help of Docker, Docker API R client package, and the R package liftr we developed.
 Specifically, you will see how to dockerize your existing R Markdown documents, with applications to the analysis of petabyte-scale cancer genomics data, and the potential to distribute and reuse such reports.PDF Slides

 Invited talk at Boston R/Bioconductor for Genomics Meetup.
 Dana-Farber Cancer Institute.
 January 12, 2017.

-Invited talk at Shiny Developers Conference.
+Invited talk at the Shiny Developers Conference (former rstudio::conf).
 Stanford University.
 January 30, 2016.

 Invited talk at 2015 Bioinformatics Workshop.
-Center for Research Informatics, The University of Chicago.
+Center for Research Informatics, University of Chicago.
 December 3, 2015.

 Abstract: We introduced the modern concepts, principles, tools, and challenges in reproducible (computational) research at the workshop.
 With some coverage of the following topics: